What is Intelligent Automation

 A crucial step after you have a solid strategy and business case is getting your top-level executives on board.
 To guide your executives in the right direction, focus on the bigger-picture plan, and your “Why.”

 This is where your business case will come in handy.
-Help your executives understand the immense value that digital transformation can offer your organization.
+Help your executives understand the immense value that intelligent automation can offer your organization.

-• Share your future vision for your company’s digital transformation.
+- Share your future vision for your company’s intelligent automation journey.

-• Specify how committing to digital transformation and an agile mindset will serve the company now and for years to come.
+- Specify how committing to intelligent automation and an agile mindset will serve the company now and for years to come.

 Having executives on your side is not only necessary to get your project off the ground running, but it can be helpful during implementation stages, too.
 When you inevitably hit bumps in the road on your journey, you’ll have an upper-level executive at the ready with the authority to sign off on necessary changes.
 Additionally, getting buy-in and building enthusiasm from company leaders is a great way to begin building a change-positive company culture that embraces technology.